-We researched several options before finding Istanbul on Food on TripAdvisor.
+We researched several options before finding Istanbul on Food on TripAdvisor (note: Istanbul on Food is now Yummy Istanbul).
 All five-star ratings!
 Booking the trip was simple.
 Istanbul on Food responded quickly to our online query and advised us on the right tour for our schedule.
 We chose the Twilight in Taksim tour as our hotel, the Pera Palace, was only a short distance from the meeting spot.

 As soon as the group was together we took off.
 Korhan chatted as he led us down streets and alleys far away from where we would have wandered on our own.
 When we arrived at a tiny shop window, Korhan introduced us to tantuni – a meat and spice filled wrap that’s a favorite street food in Turkey.
 We watched the chef as our food was prepared.
 The meat was exceptionally tender and delicious with juices soaking into the fresh pita wrap.